yas-sim/floppy_image_library_d88_d77/README.md

 ### `fmmakedisk.py`

-Create a new image file.
+Create a D88 new image file.
 The new image file contains only one disk image.
-The disk image will be formatted in F-BASIC DISK BASIC format.
+The disk image will be formatted in FM-7 DISK BASIC format.
 ```sh
 options:
   -h, --help            show this help message and exit